 More early nights reading books in bed.
 Sounds like a good plan!

-The reality of a month without TV
+The reality of watching no TV for a month

 I started strong, really strong.
 For the first week I barely even glanced at the TV.